ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 But for **analytical SPARQL workloads over large RDF graphs**, especially ones that are COUNT-heavy or involve regex over large text predicates, the evidence here makes a clear case for **QLever on EC2**: substantially faster, more complete, and dramatically cheaper at scale.

-All query YAML files and every result file from the experiments are archived in the internal AD chair Git repository `qlever-cloud-benchmark`.
 Interactive results are available at [qlever.dev/evaluation-sri/www](https://qlever.dev/evaluation-sri/www/).

 My sincere thank you to **Tanmay Garg** for going out of his way to help.